 This change was driven by several factors.
 The advent of digital audio and compact discs rendered some aspects of the console obsolete.
 Moreover, audiophiles appreciated the flexibility to mix and match components to achieve their desired sound.

 There you have it: a journey through the rich stereo console history, from Victrolas to component systems.
-These devices shaped the way we consumed music and radio, and their influence can still be felt in today’s audio equipment.
+These devices shaped the way we consumed music and radio, and their influence are still felt in today’s audio equipment.
 The evolution of the stereo console is a testament to the human desire for better sound quality, convenience, and beautiful design—a quest that continues to this day.

 How to Pick a Stereo Console